| |

 Please

-and conditions, as well as your skills, fitness, experience
+weather and conditions, as well as your skills, fitness,

-different days from different huts.
-Whilst the itinerary notes
+from different huts.
+Whilst the itinerary notes outline

-outline this, it is imperitive that you understand how flexible
+this, it is imperative that you understand how flexible

 this course must be.
 You are dealing with the high mountains